3. Using synctool

 The first one tells synctool (or in this case, dsh) to run only one process at a time.
 The second does the same thing, and sleeps for ten seconds after running the command.

-Suppose you have a 60 node cluster, and run with --zzz=60.
+Suppose you have a 60 nodes cluster, and run with --zzz=60.
 You now have to wait at least one hour for the run to complete.

 The options --numproc and --zzz work for both synctool and dsh programs.